 In addition, all materials distributed in QA/RA courses is for class use only and is not to be copied, duplicated, or distributed in any format outside of QA/RA courses without prior written authorization of the course instructor and the School of Pharmacy.

-Violating these rules is considered a breach of the Academic Honesty Code of the QA/RA Graduate Program (available at www.temple.edu/pharmacy_qara/plagiarism.htm) and will be dealt with accordingly.
+Violating these rules is a breach of the Academic Honesty Code of the QA/RA Graduate Program and will be dealth with accordingly. (www.temple.edu/pharmacy_qara/plagiarism.htm)

-Students requiring accommodation for a disability should contact the University's Office of Disability Resources and Services at 215.204.1280 to coordinate reasonable accommodations.
+Students requiring accommodation for a disability should contact the University's Office of Disability Resources and Services at 215.204.1280 to coordinate reasonable accommodations for class recordings.

 Penalties for Academic Dishonesty